yeokm1/retro-configs/laptops/thinkpad-p14sg1/README.md

 ## BIOS setup

-BIOS settings such as to enable UEFI-CSM and others are exactly the same as the X13 Gen 1.
+BIOS settings such as to enable UEFI-CSM and others are exactly the same as the [X13 Gen 1](../thinkpad-x13-g1/) hence I will not repeat the screenshots.

+Settings changed are:

+* Disable Secure Boot
+* Enable UEFI-CSM
+* Disable Kernel DMA protection
+* Enable Thunderbolt BIOS assist mode and support in Pre Boot Environment

-## Win 98 setup
+## Win 98 setup and challenges

 The system is setup to triple-boot Windows 98 SE, Windows 11 and Linux.